hashicorp/terraform-provider-azurerm/website/docs/r/network_ddos_protection_plan.html.markdown

 * `id` - The ID of the DDoS Protection Plan

-* `virtual_network_ids` - A list of Virtual Network ID's associated with the DDoS Protection Plan.
+* `virtual_network_ids` - A list of Virtual Network IDs associated with the DDoS Protection Plan.

 ## Timeouts